 By the 1911 census they had moved up the street to 19 Brook Road, and the census shows that John Snr 48, was a widower.
-John F, 22 and Frank 17, were both Labourers.
+John F, 22 and Frank 17, were both Labourers in the Ironworks.
 Minnie 18 was a Servant.
 Lily was 16 and Stanley was 12 and at school.

-His Commonwealth War Grave Certificate tells us that John Francis was married to Amy Jones of South Terrace, Hawarden, Chester.
-They married on the 10th February 1912 in St. Ethelwold’s Church, Shotton, and Amy Jones’s (nee Jones) address is given as 18 Wellington Street, Shotton. which would explain which J. Jones is shown on the transcribed newspaper cutting below and will solve one of the J. Jones mysteries on this war memorial.
+John Francis was married to Amy Jones of South Terrace, Hawarden, Chester.
+They married on the 10th February 1912 in St. Ethelwold’s Church, Shotton, and Amy Jones’s (nee Jones) address was given as 18 Wellington Street, Shotton.

 LANCE-CORPORAL J. JONES, SHOTTON

 Lance-Corporal John Jones, son* of Mr. & Mrs. Jones, of 18, Wellington Street, Shotton, has been killed at the Dardanelles.
 He was 25 years of age, and for some time was employed at Hawarden Bridge Ironworks, where he was greatly respected.
 He was a married man with one child.

 There is an index card for John Francis in the Flintshire Roll of Honour at The County Record Office in Hawarden.
 (Flintshire WW1 Index Card F18 Hawarden) .
 It confirms the regimental details above and adds the address South Terrace, Hawarden.
 It says he served from Sept.
 1914 and was ‘Killed in Action’ in the Dardanelles on the 22nd August 1915.
 The card was signed on the 13th October 1919 by Amy Jones, his wife.